 Brain Lymph Connection

-In another recent discovery that I have written a lot on is the existence of lymphatic vessels that drain around 3 pounds of toxins from the brain each year.
+Another recent discovery that I have written a lot about is the existence of lymphatic vessels that drain around 3 pounds of toxins from the brain each year.
 If these are blocked, there is a link to increased risk of a whole host of health concerns including mood, energy, memory, brain fog and many other chronic degenerative health concerns.
 (5)

-Yes, we can process and rid ourselves of these toxins naturally, but it requires a strong digestive system which drive the detox pathways.
+Yes, we can process and rid ourselves of these toxins naturally, but it requires a strong digestive system that drives the detox pathways.
 A weak digestive system, along with congested lymphatic-collecting ducts, can easily become overwhelmed.
 Once the lymph that surrounds the digestive system becomes congested, soon all the lymph vessels and ducts begin to get backed up.
-The brain lymph’s are microscopic and easily congest compared to the big lymphatic vessels in the big muscles of the body.
+The brain lymph is microscopic and easily congest compared to the big lymphatic vessels in the big muscles of the body.